 It is a novel that examines the suppression of women on a number of levels.
 But it is also a celebration of taking control and earning your own freedom.
 There are good men within the pages of this novel, as well as bad.
 And there are good women who find themselves compelled to do bad things to survive.
 It walks a fine line often, this internal struggle between good and evil particularly pertinent for Berylda, a woman with quite literally, the world on her shoulders.
 Her self depreciation and unshakeable bond with her sister, along with her yearning for pure love, made Berylda Jones a worthy heroine, deserving of only the happiest of endings.
 Ben was of course a darling right from the start, so his ending was particularly satisfying all round.
 I loved this book and was hard pressed to put it down.

 Paper Daisies was the second book I read for my 2017 Australian Women Writers Challenge.
 I’ve been sitting on this review so I could publish it with its gorgeous new cover.

 Kim is celebrating 10 years since the publication of her first novel, Black Diamonds.
-Beautifully repackaged, Black Diamonds is being relaunched on 1 July 2017, along with all her earlier novels, This Red Earth, The Blue Mile, and Paper Daisies.
+Beautifully repackaged, Black Diamonds was relaunched on 1 July 2017, along with all her earlier novels, This Red Earth, The Blue Mile, and Paper Daisies.

-To preorder ebooks from your favourite retailers, follow the links from here: Kim Kelly – Pronoun
+To buy ebooks from your favourite retailers, follow the links from here: Kim Kelly – Pronoun